 This field is used to set friction losses in the discharge pipeline when in water.
-Typical local friction losses in the discharge pipeline are provided in Table 2 below.
+Typical local friction losses in the discharge pipeline when in water are provided in Table 2 below.

 Description Friction Loss [-]

 90-degree bend 0.5

 T-piece 1.2

-Rubber hoses, man holes, straight Y-piece 0.05
+Rubber hoses, manholes, straight Y-piece 0.05